-From the 11th June 2012 Davenal House and Stoke Prior Surgeries will be introducing a new appointment system called ‘DOCTOR FIRST’.
+From the 11th June 2012 Davenal House and Stoke Prior Surgeries have an appointment system called ‘DOCTOR FIRST’.

 Our aim is to create a more efficient appointment system with immediate access to a clinician, thereby ensuring that you receive the most appropriate care straight away.

-The main change to our system will be that our patients will have all of their doctor and nurse practitioner appointments (urgent or routine) booked through a doctor or nurse practitioner after speaking to them on the telephone.
+All of our patients will have their doctor and nurse practitioner appointments (urgent or routine) booked through a doctor or nurse practitioner after speaking to them on the telephone.
 Appointments to see one of our practice nurses are booked through reception as before.

 Doctor/Nurse Practitioner Appointments

 When requesting an appointment, the receptionist will confirm your contact details as before.
-Where possible your call will be put on hold until our receptionists can transfer you to a doctor or our nurse practitioner.
-If this is not possible we will ask you to confirm your telephone number, you will then be put on a list for the doctor to call you back (usually the same morning/afternoon).
+We will ask you to confirm your telephone number, you will then be put on a list for the doctor to call you back (usually the same morning/afternoon).
 Our receptionists will ask patients for basic details of the nature of the problem.
 This is asked so that calls can be prioritised appropriately based on clinical need.
 You can of course decline to give this information.

-Some of the advantages to the new system are:-
+Some of the advantages of this system are:-

-The doctor or nurse practitioner may be able to deal with your problem while you are on the telephone (e.g. advice, prescriptions, referrals etc) saving you a journey.
+The doctor or nurse practitioner may be able to deal with your problem while you are on the telephone (e.g. advice, prescriptions, referrals etc) saving you a journey as a telephone consultation.

 If a face to face appointment is still needed, then the doctor/nurse practitioner will ensure that you are given the most appropriate appointment to suit your individual needs.
 This will mean that you are seen by the most suitable clinician within a suitable time span (on the same day in most cases).